galactixx/imagehash/README.md

 ## 📞 **Contact**

 Have questions or need help?
-Open an issue on the [GitHub repository](https://github.com/galactixx/imagehash) or reach out via Twitter @yourhandle.
+Open an issue on the [GitHub repository](https://github.com/galactixx/imagehash).